seidellu/rons_task/README.md

 A short and dirty implementation of a two methods to solve rons task.

-This implements a greedy and a radom approach to solve the demanding list.
+This implements a greedy and a random approach to solve the demanding list.

 Since you do not handed me the demanding list i dont know if these programm parts match to your condition.
 Maybe you have to use my version, i just copied it from the screenshot, or adjust the function "generate_links_from_txt"